The Abbey & Gardens

-Hartland Abbey, with its dignified rooms steeped in history and its beautiful gardens and grounds leading to a remote Atlantic cove, is licensed for civil ceremonies.
+Hartland Abbey, with its dignified rooms steeped in history and its beautiful gardens and grounds leading to a remote Atlantic cove, is licensed for weddings and civil ceremonies.
 In its magical setting, this North Devon venue provides a romantic and beautiful setting for your very special day.
 There is an abundance of good accommodation nearby ranging from hotels, B and Bs, holiday cottages and large houses to rent, some of which is within walking distance.

 Couples are able to choose from five different venues.